BRUSH 14

 will this work on hooded eyes?

-this is the most common reason community members buy brush 14. about 68% specifically mention hooded, mature, or small eyes as the reason they reach for it. the narrow profile fits into limited lid space and keeps color concentrated where you place it, rather than blowing it out toward the brow bone. many pair it with brush 13 for more targeted placement, then use brush 14 to diffuse and blend.
+this is one of the most common reasons community members purchase brush 14. roughly 62% specifically mention hooded, mature, or small eyes. the narrow profile fits into limited lid space, and the tapered tip allows precise placement in the crease without color spreading onto the brow bone. many pair it with brush 13 for even more targeted detail work.

-can i use this for cream eyeshadows or just powders?
+can i use this for a full eye look or just detail work?

-most community members use brush 14 with powder eyeshadows, and that is where it performs at its strongest. some do report success with cream and cream-to-powder formulas, though a small number of community members noted the natural hair bristles can lose shape or get gummy with heavier cream products. for best results with creams, clean the brush promptly after use.
+the majority of community members use brush 14 with powder formulas, where it excels at picking up and diffusing pigment. some community members report good results with cream and cream-to-powder shadows as well, though a small number noted that the natural hair bristles can lose their shape slightly faster with heavy cream use. cleaning promptly after cream products helps maintain performance.

 how is this different from brush 13?

-community members frequently compare the two. brush 14 is slightly longer in bristle length and has a more tapered dome, making it better for diffused blending and softening edges. brush 13 is shorter, denser, and flatter at the tip, giving it more precision for packing color. about 15% of community members say they use both together, with brush 13 for placement and brush 14 for blending.
+community members frequently compare the two. brush 14 is slightly longer in bristle length and more tapered at the tip, making it better for diffused blending and reaching deeper into the crease. brush 13 is shorter, denser, and flatter at the dome, offering more control for packing color. around 12% of community members own both and use 13 for placement and 14 for blending and softening edges.